playmonkey/rust/README.md

    By leveraging these resources, you can gain a solid foundation in Solana Rust development and start building your own smart contracts on the Solana blockchain.

+# Near Protocol

+Here are 5 resources to help you get started with writing smart contracts on the Near Protocol:

+1. Near Protocol Developer Documentation: https://docs.near.org/
+   This official documentation provides comprehensive guides, tutorials, and examples on Near Protocol development, including Rust-specific information.

+2. Near Protocol Rust SDK: https://github.com/near/near-sdk-rs
+   Content:** The official Rust SDK for interacting with the Near Protocol blockchain.
+This is essential for developing smart contracts and interacting with the network.

+3. Near Protocol Community Forums: https://gov.near.org/
+   A vibrant community where you can ask questions, get help, and learn from other developers working on Near Protocol.

+4. Near Protocol Developer Tutorials: https://www.youtube.com/channel/UCuKdIYVN8iE3fv8alyk1aMw
+   Many developers have created tutorials and courses on Near Protocol development, providing step-by-step guidance and examples.

+5. Open-Source Projects and Code Examples: https://github.com/near Explore open-source projects and code examples on GitHub to learn from others and get inspiration for your own smart contract development.